 Drama is ideal for developing communication, presentation and confidence skills.
 We make regular trips to theatres in Cambridge, London and elsewhere, and all pupils are encouraged to participate in the extra-curricular productions at the school.
 Workshops with visiting theatre practitioners are also integral to pupils' learning.

 The Cambridge IGCSE course enables pupils to explore a wide range of theatrical performance techniques and styles of theatre.
 Pupils learn how to use body language and voice, both in improvised and scripted drama.
 Lessons encourage increased self and group awareness, and the ability to appreciate and evaluate the work of others.
 The course seeks to develop creativity, self-confidence, self-discipline and communication skills.

 The approach is essentially practical, and in lessons pupils will physically experiment with acting texts and ways of creating small group improvised performances.
-Pupils also have the opportunity to develop skills in lighting, sound, set design and costume.
+Pupils also have the opportunity to develop their understanding of lighting, sound, set design and costume.
 Theatre visits are an integral part of the course; pupils should expect to attend a school theatre trip at least once per term.

 Practical Coursework (60%)